 At a minimum I check the tires at the beginning of a trip.
 If I’m out for more than a couple of weeks, I try to check every couple of weeks.
 As a working stiff that doesn’t happen as much as I would like…

 Use the tire pressure recommended by the trailer manufacture that is generally on a yellow and white sticker somewhere on the left front of the trailer.
-If you have an older rig that doesn’t have this kind of label or are running a different tire than came with the camper, I would either find the tire manufacturer weight/pressure charts or run at the max pressure on the sidewall of the tires.
+If you have an older rig that doesn’t have this kind of label or are running a different tire than came with the camper, I would either find the tire manufacturer weight/pressure charts and air them up based on the weight they are carrying.

 If you want maximum accuracy on tire pressure you will need to weigh your rig fully loaded for the road on a per wheel basis.
 This is tricky to do, however at some RV Rally’s and shows there is a team present with the equipment to do this for a nominal fee.
 Then with those accurate weights you can refer to the tire manufacturers loading tables.